-Present weather at Hewanorra Airport is fair and hazy.
+Present weather at Hewanorra Airport is partly cloudy and hazy.

-Present weather at GFL Charles Airport is fair and hazy.
+Present weather at GFL Charles Airport is partly cloudy and hazy.

-Present temperature at Hewanorra Airport is 30°C or 86°F.
+Present temperature at Hewanorra Airport is 32°C or 90°F.

-Wind at Hewanorra Airport is blowing from the east at 25 mph or 41 km/h.
+Wind at Hewanorra Airport is blowing from the northeast at 16 mph or 26 km/h.

 Rainfall in the 24-hour period that ended at 8:00 am today: